-Status: However, the 2012 Florida Accessibility Code incorporates all criteria of this option provided by the Legislature for code compliance.
+Status: Although no action was directed, the 2012 Florida Accessibility Code incorporates all criteria of this option provided by the Legislature for code compliance.
 Its completion at the Commission's August 2011 meeting provided industry with a concise document of requirements to be used in lieu of the current Florida Accessibility Code.